Edilberto Evangelista: Philippine Revolution

 He returned to the Philippines in September 1896, shortly after the start of the Philippine Revolution.
 He was arrested and imprisoned, since the Spanish authorities suspected many people of the revolution and he had in his possession Jose Rizal's Noli Me Tangere and El Filibusterismo, but he escaped.
 He joined General Emilio Aguinaldo's command on October 22, 1896.
 At the Imus Assembly on December 31, 1896, Evangelista had submitted his draft of a constitution as requested by both Magdalo and Magdiwang factions of the KKK.
 He was elected Lieutenant General in the said meeting, now in the ranks of Artemio Ricarte.
 Aguinaldo later utilized General Evangelista's engineering skills.
-He planned and built forts and barricades in Bacoor, Binakayan, Cavite Viejo, Munting-ilog, Silang, Dasmariñas, Imus, Salitran, Lumang-bayan, and Noveleta, to serve as protection against Spanish forces.
+He planned and built forts and barricades in Bacoor, Binakayan, Cavite Viejo, Munting-ilog, Silang, Dasmariñas, Imus, Salitran, Bayang-Luma, and Noveleta, to serve as protection against Spanish forces.
 One Spanish general commented that the fortifications were the "fortifications of the future."
 Aguinaldo himself publicly recommended Evangelista to head the revolutionary government that would be established in lieu of the Katipunan, for he was "the most educated" in the organization.
 Aguinaldo also said that Evangelista could "command the respect of the Spaniards".
 He was part of the Magdalo government, serving as assistant overall captain general to Aguinaldo.
 Though in the actual sense, he was neutral in the Magdalo-Magdiwang feud.

 Evangelista was calm but fatalistic, a characteristic misinterpreted as bravery.
 He was drawing trenches on the ground with a stick while the enemy fired cannons at their forces.
 One time, a shell dropped very near him yet he did not flinch nor run, instead he brushed the dust off his coat and continued to draw.
 His life soon ended, as well as hopes for him by fellowmen, when he died, along with Captain Mariano San Gabriel and Captain Mariano Ramírez, on February 17, 1897, during the Battle of Zapote Bridge.
 His post was succeeded by his protégé, Miguel Malvar.